stadium-software/datagrid-inline-edit/README.md

    2. DataGridClass: The unique classname you assigned to the *DataGrid* (e.g datagrid-inline-edit)
    3. FormFields: Select the *List* called "FormFields" from the dropdown
    4. IdentityColumnHeader: The header of the column that uniquely identifies each row (e.g. ID)
+   5. CallbackScript: The name of the page-level script that will process the updated data (e.g. SaveGrid)

 ![Inline Editing Input Parameters](images/InlineEditingInputParameters.png)